lfedgeai/AegisEdgeAI/README.md

 - **Endpoint impersonation / model substitution** Weak endpoint verification allows redirection to compromised or malicious model services.

-- **Prompt / input tampering at a distance** For LLMs (and other models sensitive to crafted inputs), unprotected transit can permit injection or alteration that changes downstream system behaviour.
+- **Prompt / input tampering at a distance** For LLMs (and other models sensitive to crafted inputs), unprotected transit can permit injection or alteration that changes downstream system behavior.

 ### Why These Challenges Are **Critical** in Edge AI

-- **Distributed, physically exposed nodes** Edge deployments lack the hardened perimeters of centralized data centres, making them more susceptible to physical and side‑channel attacks.
+- **Distributed, physically exposed nodes** Edge deployments lack the hardened perimeters of centralised data centres, making them more susceptible to physical and side‑channel attacks.

 - **Jurisdictional and sovereignty constraints** Edge nodes often operate across regulated borders, amplifying the impact of uncontrolled model invocation or data egress.